Home

 Original Base Price$1,299

 Apple turned the tables yet again with the release of the next computer.
-The new iMac G5 featured a 17-inch or a 20-inch LCD panel, with the entire computer housed behind the display.
-With an aluminum hinge suspending the whole thing, this new design was unlike other computers on the market at the time.
+The new iMac G5 featured a 17-inch or 20-inch LCD panel, with the entire computer housed behind the display.
+An aluminum hinge suspended the whole thing, making this new design unlike other computers on the market at the time.

-The processor has improved yet again over the previous generation, now sporting a base clock speed of 1.60GHz and coupled with a “velocity engine” vector processing unit for improved performance.
+The processor has improved over the previous generation.
+It now sports a base clock speed of 1.60GHz and is coupled with a “velocity engine” vector processing unit for improved performance.
 The iMac G5 was unique because it was the last PowerPC processor before Apple switched to Intel.

 Polycarbonate Intel Apple iMac